NewAgent2025/NLC_Encoding/README.md

 This document covers everything I tried over the past 2 years to compress or encode data to a smaller size.
 It includes **all 34 methods**, why they were attempted, and why they were skipped.
+I Have Tested A Lot Of Methods And Most Likely More Then 34 Methods Which I Just Can't Remember Right Now But If I Do I'll Add Them

 ---